 A hexadecimal color code is a code representing a specific color.
 These codes are made up of six different letters and numbers (each combination represents a different color).

-If a paragraph of text was your element, yet you would only want to style the first letter of that paragraph, you would have to use a pseudo element for this task.
+Do not mix up the following to terms of CSS interview questions.
+If a paragraph of text was your element, yet you would only want to style the first letter of that paragraph, you would have to use a pseudo-element for this task.
 These elements are used by placing a double colon in front of the part of the main element that you want to style.

 The inline method of integration is used to insert a CSS style sheet into an HTML document.
 Embedded allows you to insert unique styles into a single document, while the imported method lets you make changes on multiple documents.

-Don’t get intimidated by the word “advanced” in that subtitle.
+Don’t get intimidated by the word “advanced”.
 Advanced CSS interview questions simply mean that your interviewers are going to expect more detailed answers and explanations for their questions.
-By doing so, they are going to assess just how much you really do know about CSS.
+By doing so, they are going to assess just how much you do know about CSS.

 Question 1: Explain the concept of ‘specificity’.

-There are three levels of specificity – type, class and ID.
+There are three levels of specificity to know in CSS interview questions – type, class, and ID.
 The type selector is of the lowest specificity, while the ID one is the highest.

 Question 2: Explain ‘web-safe’ and ‘fallback’ fonts.